 SIRWCD participates as a member of the LRPI due to its location within the Loxahatchee River watershed.
-Last year, SIRWCD applied for grant funding for a project on 128th Trail North located north of Indiantown Road.
-The project received ranking to receive funding but the Florida Legislature did not provide any funding for any of the ranked projects.
+This year, SIRWCD applied for grant funding for a drainage improvement project on 127th Drive North located north of Indiantown Road and clearing several outfalls.
+A presentation for the approval of these projects is anticipated in October 2016 with funds being distributed for the fiscal year 2018.
 SIRWCD will continue to apply for grants in the future.